-Jolene Cook, Board President
+Jolene Cook, Secretary

 Jolene is passionate about nourishing food, her family, and Reno's community.
 As an independent nutritional consultant with a Masters Degree in Nutrition Education, her focus is on supporting healthy mothers, children, and families in the Reno/Sparks area.
 Jolene has experience managing health food and wellness centres in London as well as the Great Basin Community Food Co-op in Reno, NV.
 She's also successfully managed previous and current grant-funded projects.
 She enjoys crunching not only carrots but numbers as well.

-Melissa Hafey, Board Treasurer
+Melissa Hafey, Treasurer

 While Melissa has lived all over the country, she considers Reno, where she grew up, home.
 Melissa is currently a graduate student at the University of Nevada, Reno and studies the creation and maintenance of local food communities through the lenses of linguistic and cultural anthropology.

 Melissa lives with her husband and two teenage daughters in a small house with a large garden.
 She is inspired by the principles of agroecology and permaculture and was originally drawn to Reno Food Systems because of the tasty potential of the High Desert Hops Project; needless to say, she enjoys conducting research in local craft breweries.

 Melissa Gilbert grew up in Washoe Valley, went to college in Colorado, and then spent 8 years living at Tassajara Zen Mountain Center where she trained as a zen monastic.
 She returned to Northern Nevada in 2005 and quickly became part of the local food community, first serving on the Board of Directors at the Great Basin Community Food Co-op, then later working as a cashier, baker, and cook.
 IN 2008, she helped edit and write Tassajara: Dinners & Desserts, a cookbook with stories about learning to cook in the Tassajara Kitchen.